Chart Color Schemes

 The exceptional employment performance in Scarborough places it among Australia's strongest labour markets

-Employment growth over the past year was estimated at 4.4%.
-Workforce participation in Scarborough was 73.1%, higher than Greater Perth's 65.2%.
-The dominant employment sectors among residents include health care & social assistance, professional & technical services, and mining.
+As of September 2025, 13,731 residents are employed, and the unemployment rate is 2.2% lower than Greater Perth's rate of 4.0%.
+Workforce participation is high at 73.1%, compared to Greater Perth's 65.2%.
+The dominant employment sectors include health care & social assistance, professional & technical services, and mining.
 Mining shows notable concentration with employment levels at 1.4 times the regional average.

-Retail trade has lower representation at 6.4% compared to the regional average of 9.3%.
-Employment opportunities appear limited locally based on Census data.
-Over the 12 months to June 2025, employment increased by 4.4%, labour force by 4.0%, and unemployment fell by 0.4 percentage points.
-In contrast, Greater Perth experienced employment growth of 3.7% and a slight rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Scarborough's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, retail trade has lower representation at 6.4% versus the regional average of 9.3%.
+Employment opportunities appear limited locally based on Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment increased by 4.3%, while labour force grew by 3.8%, reducing unemployment by 0.5 percentage points.
+In contrast, Greater Perth had employment growth of 2.9% with a marginal rise in unemployment.
+State-level data to November 25 shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Scarborough's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment